KevinMind/micro-poc/README.md

 - do we use native apis
 - do we use redux?
 - how do we prevent naming collision, memory leaks, etc.

+### allow client applications to control their own SSR implementation
+-right now we simply call ReactDOM.renderToString -should be framework agnostic

+### include vanilla js client
+- why not?? :)